sreichel/magento-StackExchange_DisableSearchBySku/README.md

-# StackExchange DisableSearchBySku Magento 1 Extension
+# DisableSearchBySku Magento 1 Extension

 This extension adds availability to disable search by SKU, even when SKU is globally set to searchable.